odoo/documentation/content/developer/tutorials/server_framework_101/05_firstui.rst

-.. _tutorials/getting_started/06_firstui:

 ========================================
-Chapter 6: Finally, Some UI To Play With
+Chapter 5: Finally, Some UI To Play With
 ========================================

-Now that we've created our new :ref:`model <tutorials/getting_started/04_basicmodel>` and its corresponding :ref:`access rights <tutorials/getting_started/05_securityintro>`, it is time to interact with the user interface.
+Now that we've created our new :doc:`model <03_basicmodel>` and its corresponding :doc:`access rights <04_securityintro>`, it is time to interact with the user interface.

 At the end of this chapter, we will have created a couple of menus in order to access a default list